 Our next major task will be figuring out how to translate the data from our study into actionable changes for families.
-Our Community Strategy Team, which includes local advocates from Austin Public Health, the Del Valle School District, the Community Coalition for Heath, and others who work alongside us, has designed a response plan that will guide how our researchers respond to Whole Communities-Whole Health has spent the past two years building relationships in the Del Valle community and speaking with families about what data was important to include in the future cohort study.
-In August of 2021, we began official recruitment of ambassador families.
+Our Community Strategy Team, which includes local advocates from Austin Public Health, the Del Valle School District, the Community Coalition for Heath, and others who work alongside us, has designed a response plan that will guide how our researchers respond to Whole Communities-Whole Health has spent the past two years building relationships in the Del Valle community and actively recruiting our initial ambassador families.
 We made connections with families in several ways: placing flyers at local wellness centers; posting information on community Facebook pages; and joining neighborhood and school district events.
 We also recruited people through mobile vaccine clinics during the pandemic.
 To date, we have 15 families who have signed on to participate and more to come.